George-Sun-ECON/George-Sun-ECON.github.io/_pages/about.md

 About Me
 ======
-I am now a PhD student focusing on open macroeconomics and international finance.
-My current research is about China official lending and its economics consequences on debt sustainability and associated growth effect.
+I am now a PhD student of National School of Development, Peking University.
+My research covers international capital flow, global financial integration and international business cycle.
+My current research is about China official lending and its economics consequences on debt recipient debt sustainability and associated growth effect.